oslabs-beta/Ciphyr/README.md

   })
   ```
 - Try sending some queries to your GraphQL server.
 The query logs will pop up in your dashboard!

+- Visualized graph for insignts of your query logs.

 _For more examples, please refer to the [Documentation](https://example.com)_